larryhastings/big/README.md

             The message that was logged.
 You can specify multiple lines containing `{message}`, however, all lines
             containing `{message}` must be contiguous.
-The message will be split by lines, and then the format lines containing `{message}` will be "zipped" together with the lines of the message.
-For example, the first format line containing `{message}` will get the first line of the message, the second format line containing `{message}` will get the second line of the message, etc.  If there are more format lines than lines in the message, it skips the subsequent format lines; if there are more lines in the message than format lines, the last format line is repeated.
+The message will be split by lines, and then the template lines containing `{message}` will be "zipped" together with the lines of the message.
+For example, the first template line containing `{message}` will get the first line of the message, the second template line containing `{message}` will get the second line of the message, etc.  If there are more template lines than lines in the message, it skips the subsequent template lines; if there are more lines in the message than template lines, the last template line is repeated.
   * `prefix`:
             A string pre-formatted using the `prefix` format string passed in to the `Log` constructor.